OctopusDeploy/blog/blog/2020-07/using-jenkins-pipelines/index.md

 ![](apikey.png "width=500")

-The Octopus URL and API key is then configured in the Jenkins **Configure System** screen:
+The Octopus URL and API key are then configured in the Jenkins **Configure System** screen:

 ![](octopusdetails.png "width=500")

 We have now configured the required settings to support the Octopus plugin.
-However the sample Java application we will build requires two additional tools: Maven and a JDK.
+However, the sample Java application we will build requires two additional tools: Maven and a JDK.
 These are configured back in the Jenkins **Global Tools Configuration** page.

 In days gone past the easiest way to obtain a JDK was to download it from Oracle.
 These days though the licensing has changed, meaning most developers will work with an OpenJDK build.
 A number of companies provide OpenJDK builds, and for this example we'll use the one provided by [AdoptOpenJDK](https://adoptopenjdk.net).

-We'll configure a JDK tool called **Java** downloading the archive from https://github.com/AdoptOpenJDK/openjdk14-binaries/releases/download/jdk-14.0.1%2B7/OpenJDK14U-jdk_x64_linux_hotspot_14.0.1_7.tar.gz and extracting the subdirectory **jdk-14.0.1+7** (which is just how AdoptOpenJDK packages formats paths in the archive):
+We'll configure a JDK tool called **Java** downloading the archive from https://github.com/AdoptOpenJDK/openjdk14-binaries/releases/download/jdk-14.0.1%2B7/OpenJDK14U-jdk_x64_linux_hotspot_14.0.1_7.tar.gz and extracting the subdirectory **jdk-14.0.1+7** (which is just how AdoptOpenJDK packages paths in the archive):

 ![](jdk.png "width=500")